Always From Scratch

 Essentially, yes.
 It's not much different than a big meatball.
 The only difference is that the meat is cooked through while baking in the oven instead of being simmered in the oven.

-Can I just use ground beef?
+Can I just use ground beef in Italian meatloaf?

 Yes, ground beef is a great substitute.
 If you can't get a meatloaf mix, ground beef will still make a good meatloaf.